Growth Metrics

 New York Times (NYT) Long-Term Investments (2016 - 2025)

-New York Times' Long-Term Investments history spans 17 years, with the latest figure at $525.7 million for Q4 2025.
+New York Times (NYT) has disclosed Long-Term Investments for 17 consecutive years, with $525.7 million as the latest value for Q4 2025.